Skamiplan/RequestDropper/README.md

 }
 ```

+### Stores

+RequestDropper comes with 2 default stores for keeping track of the requests.
+`MemoryCacheStore` and the `DistributedCacheStore`

+See `RequestDropper.Mongo` for creating a custom store and logic or if something more presistant is required.

 ### Specifications

 #### Overwriting default behaviour.
 By default requests are tried together using the IP Address
-This can be changed by overridding the `Key` method on the RequestHandle
+This can be changed by overriding the `Key` method on the RequestHandle

 ```C#
 public class CustomHandler : NativeRequestHandler